panchoop/DGCG_algorithm/README.md

 #### Strong requirements (unavoidables)

-- A finite family of Hilbert spaces `H_i` that can be numerically represented.
+- A finite family of Hilbert spaces H<sub>i</sub> that can be numerically represented.
-- A corresponding finite set of time samples `t_i`.
+- A corresponding finite set of time samples t<sub>i</sub>.
-- Forward operators `K_i^*: M(Ω) -> H_i` that represent your measurements at each time sample,
+- Forward operators K<sub>i</sub><sup>\*</sup>: M(Ω) -> H<sub>i</sub>,
-with predual `K_i: H_i -> C(Ω)` mapping in particular into differentiable functions.
+ that represent your measurements at each time sample, with predual K<sub>i</sub>: H<sub>i</sub> -> C(Ω), mapping in particular into differentiable functions.
-- Data `g_i \in H_i` corresponding to the measurements of the ground truth at each time sample.
+- Data g<sub>i</sub> ∈ H<sub>i</sub> corresponding to the
+  measurements of the ground truth at each time sample.

 #### Soft requirements (avoidable, but will require additional work)

-- The time samples between `[0,1]`: very easy to adapt.
+- The time samples in the interval `[0,1]`: very easy to adapt.
 - Dimension `d = 2` of domain `Ω`: intermediate work.
 - 2-dimensional non-periodic domain of interest `Ω = [0,1]x[0,1]`:
-intermediate work, should not be an issue as long as the desired set is convex or the curves are far apart from the boundary.
+intermediate work, should not be an issue as long as the desired domain is convex or the curves are far apart from the boundary.
 Otherwise, quite challenging.
-- Forward operators `K_i^*` smoothly vanishing on the boundary `∂Ω`: very hard to adapt, the whole implemented code relies on the solutions lying on the interior of the domain.
+- Forward operators K<sub>i</sub><sup>\*</sup> smoothly vanishing on the boundary `∂Ω`: very hard to adapt, the whole implemented code relies on the solutions lying on the interior of the domain.
 To lift this requirement, the insertion step and sliding step of the algorithm must consider projected gradient descent strategies to optimize for curves touching the boundary.
-But, given any forward operator `K_i^*`, it is possible to smoothly *cut-off* the values near `∂Ω`.
+But, given any forward operator K<sub>i</sub><sup>\*</sup>, it is possible to smoothly *cut-off* the values near `∂Ω`.
 The implemented Fourier measurements consider such cut-off to enforce this condition.

 ### Manual